 In addition, cast iron woks can go in the oven, so they are a great way to convert your favorite meals into “one pan” dishes!

 If you just started looking at woks and are confused by all of the different types available, you are not alone!
 We will break them down for you so that you can make the best choice for your culinary adventure.

 Cast iron is the classic choice.
 It heats up evenly, provides a seasoned flavor to food, and it lasts forever.
 Seriously, you will be able to make your cast iron cookware into a family heirloom if you take care of it!

-Cast iron cookware sometimes gets a bad reputation as “finicky” because it needs to be seasoned and is washed in a particular fashion.
+Cast iron cookware sometimes gets a bad reputation as “finicky” because it needs to be seasoned and has to be washed in a particular fashion.
 While there are countless YouTube videos explaining how to do both, it may be worthwhile for those who are new to cast iron to get a pre-seasoned pan.

 Finally, make sure you completely dry your cast iron with a paper towel or dish cloth before putting it away.
 Again, this is to prevent rust.